vandroogenbroeckmarc/doi2bib/README.md

 To help improving the consistency of references, there is a list of abbreviations named [abbreviation.bib](bib/abbreviation.bib) (with his companion's file of short abbreviations [abbreviation-short.bib](bib/abbreviation-short.bib)) that will automatically be substituted if detected.
 For that you need to inform doi2bib of the availability of [abbreviation.bib](bib/abbreviation.bib).

-For linux and MacOSX systems, the steps to follow ar:
+For linux and MacOSX systems, the steps to follow are:

 - edit your ".zshrc" file (adapt this to your favorite shell if you use another one; to find out which SHELL you are using, just run _printenv SHEEL_ in a terminal).
 - add the following line (after adaptation):